 PAX5 Deficiency – Definition

-PAX5 deficiency or a predisposition to ALL 3 (OMIM #615545) is a genetic disease caused by mutations in the PAX5 gene.
+PAX5 deficiency or a predisposition to ALL 3 (OMIM #615545) is a genetic disease caused by pathogenic variants in the PAX5 gene.
 Those suffering from it have an increased risk of developing B-ALL.
 Other hematological diseases or solid tumors have not been described to date.

 Synonym: